Marcus Semien: Oakland Athletics (2015–2020)

+In 2016, Semien committed only 21 errors.
+He led the major leagues in assists, with 477.
+He showed power at the plate, finishing second on the team in home runs with 27, as he batted .238 with ten stolen bases.

 On April 17, 2017, Semien was placed on the 10-day disabled list due to a right wrist fracture, which also required surgery.
 For the 2017 season, he batted .249 with ten home runs and twelve stolen bases.

 In 2018, he batted .255 with fifteen home runs and fourteen stolen bases.
 On defense he led the major leagues in assists, with 459.
 He was one of three finalists for a Gold Glove at shortstop in the American League, marking drastic defensive improvement from his previous seasons.

 In 2019, he batted .285/.369/.522 with 33 home runs and led the major leagues with 747 plate appearances.
 His performance improvements garnered him even more attention from postseason awards voters as he was named to the inaugural All-MLB second team at shortstop, finished third in voting for the American League MVP, and was again named one of three finalists for the Gold Glove.

-In 53 games for the Athletics in 2020, Semien slashed .223/.305/.374 with seven home runs, nine doubles and 23 RBIs.
+In 53 games for the Athletics in the COVID-19 pandemic–shortened 2020 season, Semien slashed .223/.305/.374 with seven home runs, nine doubles and 23 RBIs.

 Toronto Blue Jays (2021)

 On January 30, 2021, Semien signed a one-year, $18 million contract with the Toronto Blue Jays.
-On July 1, he was named an All-Star for the first time in his career and was named to be the starting second baseman for the AL in the 2021 All-Star Game.
-On September 29, Semien hit his 44th home run of the 2021 season, breaking Davey Johnson’s MLB record for the most home runs in a season by a primary second baseman.
+On July 1, he was named an All-Star for the first time in his career, as the starting second baseman for the AL in the 2021 All-Star Game.
+On September 29, Semien hit his 44th home run of the 2021 season, breaking Davey Johnson's MLB record for the most home runs in a season by a primary second baseman.

 Semien finished the 2021 season hitting .265/.334/.538 with 45 home runs, 102 RBIs, and an MLB-leading 86 extra-base hits.
 He finished third in American League MVP voting, behind only Shohei Ohtani and teammate Vladimir Guerrero Jr.